bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 factor common behavior out of multiple rules, or aids in conceptual clarity.

-[^5]: In fact, ISLE actually compiles rules for different top-level
+[^5]: In fact, ISLE compiles rules for different top-level
       pattern terms (`(A ...)` and `(C ...)` in the example) into separate Rust functions, so factoring rules to use intermediate terms can provide code-size and compile-time benefits for the